davidarizaruiz-VIU/rpino-periodic-semilinear-elliptic/README.md

-# RP-INO for periodic semilinear elliptic problems
+# Certified residual-preconditioned implicit neural operators in periodic Sobolev spaces

 Code accompanying the paper:

-“Certified residual-preconditioned implicit neural operators in periodic Sobolev spaces”
+“A Certified Fixed-Point Framework for \ldots]{A Certified Fixed-Point Framework for Residual-Preconditioned Implicit Neural Operators on Periodic Sobolev Spaces”

 ## Overview